metafacture/metafacture.github.io/ide-extensions/index.md

 <img src="/img/digill-to-oersi_flux.JPG" alt="Flux editor" style="max-width:100%"/>

-If you delete for example a necessary bracket you will see in the Problems section that the extention detects problems with the Flux file:
+If you delete for example a necessary bracket you will see in the Problems section that the extension detects problems with the Flux file:

 <img src="/img/digill-to-oersi_flux_problem.JPG" alt="Flux editor with problems" style="max-width:100%"/>